April 20, 2023

 Malaysian PR (Permit Masuk): Learning and Improving my Bahasa Melayu for PR Interviews

-The Immigration and Police interviews are both conducted in BM and, whilst being fluent is not expected, applicants should be able to understand the questions and respond in BM.
+The Immigration and Police interviews are both conducted in BM and applicants should be able to understand the questions and respond in BM.

 Whilst I had taken lessons in the past, I did not use BM often and I wasn't confident about speaking it in the PR interviews.
-However I put in a lot of preparation and passed both interviews.
+However I put in a lot of preparation and successfully passed both interviews.
+While the officers wanted me to only speak BM, they did not appear to expect me to be fluent in it.

 This is how I learnt/improved my BM: